ScrPzz/InstagramScraper/README.md

 ## Tests

-There basic are tests units for each tool and to check the accessibility of Instagram by Selenoum.
+There are basic tests units for each tool and to check the accessibility of Instagram by Selenium.
 More to come.
-Remember that also tests will make calls.
-I suggest you to run only the test you need and not the whole test suite at a time.
+Remember that tests will make calls as well.
+I suggest you to run only the test you need and not the whole test suite at the same time to avoid the risk of exceeding the calls/minute threshold.

 ## Known issues